gwen-lg/vexy-svgo/PLAN.md

    - `vexy-svgo-test-utils` fails to compile: `can't find crate for 'svgn'`
    - This is a remnant from the SVGN rename that needs to be fixed

-3. **Compilation Warnings** (High Priority)
+3. **Compilation Warnings** (High Priority) - FIXED
-   - 49 warnings in vexy-svgo-plugin-sdk
+   - [x] 49 warnings in vexy-svgo-plugin-sdk - All warnings resolved
-   - Unused imports, dead code, unused fields
+   - [x] Unused imports, dead code, unused fields - Fixed
-   - Unexpected cfg conditions for "dynamic-loading" feature
+   - [x] Unexpected cfg conditions for "dynamic-loading" feature - Fixed

-4. **WASM Dead Code** (Medium Priority)
+4. **WASM Dead Code** (Medium Priority) - FIXED
-   - `StreamingState::Error` variant is never constructed in enhanced.rs
+   - [x] `StreamingState::Error` variant is never constructed in enhanced.rs - Actually is being used

-5. **Missing LICENSE File** (Medium Priority)
+5. **Missing LICENSE File** (Medium Priority) - FIXED
-   - License key is set in Cargo.toml but no LICENSE file found
+   - [x] License key is set in Cargo.toml but no LICENSE file found - LICENSE file exists

 ### 5.2.
 Release Issues Found